openshift-cs/devcenter/README.md

     <5> Used in leftnav - Link text for this specific page
     <6> Used in leftnav - sort order for the page in this specific category
     <7> Title of page (only set once)
-    <8> include this line if you need source code colorization (using coderay)
-    <9> Allows the use of icons for admonition blocks (e.g. TIP, IMPORTANT, etc.)

 For the rest of the document, make sure that you are following proper [AsciiDoc syntax](http://asciidoctor.org/docs/asciidoc-writers-guide/) and preview your document before submitting a pull request.
 There's no magic in how the documentation is built, so if it doesn't look right in your sandbox, it won't look right on the documentation site.